 With upgrades like these and less-wasteful behavior, approximately 25% of school energy costs could be saved.
 That’s a whopping $1.5 billion each year that could be put toward safety precautions and helping kids catch up on learning after an unprecedented year.

 Such upgrades are perfectly suited for another aspect of COVID-19 recovery: bringing good, local jobs into communities.
-Energy efficiency workers have faced layoffs and uncertainty under stay-at-home orders, but adapting our schools to make them safer and more sustainable is exactly the kind of project needed to get them back to work.
-This work can be done whether a school district plans to reopen classrooms this month or anticipates virtual learning to continue.
+Energy efficiency workers faced layoffs and uncertainty under stay-at-home orders, but adapting our schools to make them safer and more sustainable is exactly the kind of project needed to get them back to work.
+This work can be done whether a school district plans to reopen classrooms or anticipates virtual learning to continue.
 Upgrades can take place either after hours, or out of student-occupied space.
 So as school officials plan for the daunting task of enhancing health and safety with limited funds, they’d be wise to remember the many-sided benefits of energy efficiency for community recovery and long-term cost benefits.